csesoc/constitution/CONSTITUTION.rst

 ---------------

     Copied from section 45 of the Model Constitution.
 Added section about Arc.
-    I do not want to have this section, but I do wonder if I'm obligated to have it:

 #.
 The following documents must be open to inspection, free of charge, by a member of CSESoc at any reasonable hour: